Edward Burtynsky in China

-China, for instance, is a massive country, comprised of 3.7-million-square-miles of manufacturing landscape and that means people are busy all the time.
+China, for instance, is a massive country, comprising 3.7 million square miles of manufacturing landscape.
+That means people are busy all the time.
 What is a picture of China without a hint of humanity?
 The many photos Burtynsky has taken of China appear to be carefully thought out; each one makes use of a location that not only captures what is happening on a large scale but also the people who make it happen.

 As an artist, his role is to bring out the best of what he chooses to put on film; this he has done so well in this particular country.
 Through the eyes of Burtynsky, the Chinese people are part of the greater mechanical system that keeps the country’s economy afloat.
 There is no doubt that there is so much negativity to write home for that, but his work is about impressions of the world.

 Human nature is such that the bad outdoes the good and this is replicated even in photography.
 While China is renowned for its production of any kind of goods and a booming housing sector to boost the ever-growing population, all this eventually comes to an end in a cycle of destiny.

 Manufactured Landscapes is a documentary film created in 2006 about the industrial landscape photography of Edward Burtynsky.
 It was directed by a renowned Canadian documentary filmmaker Jennifer Baichwal and distributed by the film distribution company Zeitgeist Films.

 The documentary series was the first retrospective work of the internationally renowned photographer and brought together over 60 artworks by Burtynsky from both public and private collections.